If you bulk too long, you risk adding more body fat than necessary, which will make it harder when you start your cutting cycle.

 - Reverse Diet Weight Gain: What Can You Expect?

 - Can You Build Muscle On A Reverse Diet?
 (Yes, Here’s Why & How)

-If you’re considering a cut after your bulk, read these articles:
+If you’re considering a cut after your bulk, read these article:

 About The Author